Nature Conservancy of Canada launches 2018 Conservation Volunteers season in New Brunswick

-The Nature Conservancy of Canada is the nation's leading land conservation organization, working to protect our most important natural areas and the species they sustain.
-Since 1962 NCC and its partners have helped to protect more than 2.7 million acres (over 1.1 million hectares), coast to coast.
-The Nature Conservancy of Canada has conserved 16,000 acres (6,475 hectares) in New Brunswick.
-For more information visit: www.natureconservancy.ca/nb.
+The Nature Conservancy of Canada (NCC) is the nation's leading not-for-profit, private land conservation organization, working to protect our most important natural areas and the species they sustain.
+Since 1962, NCC and its partners have helped to protect 2.8 million acres (more than 1.1 million hectares), coast to coast.

 - 30 -